 The first step to fixing a list is figuring out what’s wrong, so let’s dive into the main reasons your list may be unengaged and what you can do to improve it.

 1. Your subscriber collection methods produce cold subscribers.

 Not all subscribers are built the same.
 Depending on how they were collected, each subscriber is at a different part of the sales funnel and at a different level of familiarity with your brand.
 Here are some examples:

-- Current Customer – hot lead, fully engaged with brand, wants to know more
+- Current Customer – hot lead, fully engaged with the brand, wants to know more

-- Opted in Through Site – warm lead, somewhat engaged with brand, wants to know more
+- Opted in Through Site – warm lead, somewhat engaged with the brand, wants to know more

-- Opted in Through a Contest – cold lead, may not be aware of brand, just wanted to enter contest
+- Opted in Through a Contest – cold lead, may not be aware of the brand, just wanted to enter the contest

 If you have a list that is predominantly the 3rd type of subscriber, but you’re only sending them purchase-based product information, it’s not likely to invoke much of their interest.
-Instead, divide the contest entrants/cold leads into their own segment and start sending them more top of the funnel email content.
-Some great top of the funnel emails include:
+Instead, divide the contest entrants/cold leads into their own segments and start sending them more top-of-the-funnel email content.
+Some great top-of-the-funnel emails include:

 - Highlighting social activity – ex.
 Instagram photos people have taken of your products